The Evolution of Grocery Retail Architecture and Customer Experience Since 1960

 Postwar Proliferation of Supermarket Architecture

 After World War II, the construction of supermarkets exploded across America.
-Food production advancements, the popularization of home refrigerators and suburban development allowed families to more effectively store perishable food in homes.[2]
+Food production advancements, the popularization of home refrigerators and suburban development allowed families to more effectively store perishable food at home.[2]
 Supermarkets proliferated to meet the demand.
 In the postwar years, large supermarkets, while comprising only 5% of all food retail outlets, reported nearly half the sales volume.
 As a result, many smaller independent grocery stores shuttered.[3]

 1960s and Grocery Store Architecture Design

 With the 1960s came a renaissance in grocery store architecture.
 Standardized retail architecture designs previously used were repurposed and refined.
 Chains like A&P created colonial-themed stores, while others like Safeway incorporated recognizable glass arches into their retail architecture designs.[4]
 The nation flourished economically in the 60s, and Americans demanded a more diverse array of items in grocery stores.
 To compete with the burgeoning fast food industry, many supermarkets expanded retail grocery designs to include delicatessens and bakery departments.
-Many also widened the array of products and services offered, and focused more on quality.[5]
+Many also widened the array of products and services offered and focused more on quality.[5]

 Grocery Store Architecture and Technology in the 1970s